Lightnet/project-phaser3-matterjs/README.md

 # Required:
  * Nodejs
  * Gulp (npm / Auto build scripts)
+ * Visual Studio Code ( Optional )

 # Information:
- Prototype development build for browser client and server physics nodejs.
+ Prototype development build for browser client and server 2D physics nodejs.
 Phaser 3.x.x 2D render and Matter-js Physics 2D is being used to build this project to run client and server side with nodejs.
 It used Lance-gg client and server for mutliplayer to sync objects.

  Project is base on lance-gg github spaace game mutliplayer.

- [Spaace](https://github.com/lance-gg/spaaace) Pixi.js > Phaser 3.x Frameworks.
+ [Spaaace](https://github.com/lance-gg/spaaace) Pixi.js > Phaser 3.x Frameworks.

 # Controls:
  * B = Deploy Object Test.